Core Ultra 7 265 vs Ryzen 7 5800X

 So, is Core Ultra 7 265 better than Ryzen 7 5800X?

 Yes.
-Core Ultra 7 265 is the better overall CPU here.
-You are getting a 4.3% average FPS lead across 50 shared CPU game tests in our data, 79.2% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Core Ultra 7 265 is the better all-around CPU here.
+It gives you a 4.3% average FPS lead across 50 shared CPU game tests in our data, 79.2% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core Ultra 7 265 is the better pick here.
+If gaming is the priority, Core Ultra 7 265 is the better pick.
 According to our tests, it delivers 4.3% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core Ultra 7 265 is the better fit.
+For streaming, content creation, and heavier multitasking, Core Ultra 7 265 is the stronger fit.
 You are getting 79.2% better PassMark, backed by 20 cores and 20 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core Ultra 7 265 is the smarter buy today.
-Core Ultra 7 265 is $65 cheaper on MSRP at $384 MSRP versus $449 MSRP, and it gives you a 4.3% average FPS lead across 50 shared CPU game tests in our data.
-It is also 109.6% better value on MSRP (129.3 vs 61.7 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core Ultra 7 265 is the better buy right now.
+Core Ultra 7 265 comes in $65 cheaper on MSRP at $384 MSRP versus $449 MSRP, and it still gives you a 4.3% average FPS lead across 50 shared CPU game tests in our data.
+It is also 109.6% better value on MSRP (129.3 vs 61.7 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.
 That said, if you already own a compatible AM4 + DDR4 setup, Ryzen 7 5800X can still make sense as a platform-matched option because it avoids a motherboard and RAM swap, but on MSRP alone you would want to find it meaningfully cheaper in real-world listings before that path becomes easy to justify.

 Which one is more future-proof for 2026 and beyond?